Federico Smith: Biography

 Composer and professor Federico Smith was born in Manhattan, New York City, on March 2, 1929.

 Smith began his musical studies in his country, and in 1950 travelled to Mexico where he lived for the next 12 years.
 There, Smith continued his studies and contributed as a music critic to the Política magazine, an important leftist Mexican publication.
 That participation suggests an ideological tendency that had already manifested in his involvement with American communist organizations and his studies of Marxist philosophy.

 In 1962, Smith travelled to Havana, Cuba, invited by renowned Mexican artist and director Alfonso Arau with the purpose of collaborating in the reorganization project of the "Teatro Musical de La Habana", and in Cuba he stayed until his death in 1977.
 The purpose of the "Teatro Musical de La Habana" project was to create a presentation that may include pantomime, dance, song and music hall performance, based on a popular style and inspired by de English vaudeville, that was closely related to the musical comedy.
 Smith's tasks included the composition of musical shows and the actors' training.

 Due to his professional prowess and deep knowledge of mathematics, art, politics and other academic disciplines, Smith was considered a brilliant intellectual with hints of genius during his lifetime; but his professional career, that included musical composition, pedagogy and musical criticism, was negatively influenced by a noticeable addiction to alcohol and tobacco that most probable caused his early decease.

-Smith lived almost six years in the Matanzas province, from mid-1971 until his death in 1977; and in that city he developed an outstanding professional and creative activity as a composer, professor and conductor.
+Smith lived almost six years in the Matanzas province, from mid-1971 until his death in 1977; there he developed professionally and creatively as a composer, professor and conductor.

 Smith founded an organization in Matanzas called Siglo XX, with the purpose of "promoting the music of our times and all times; especially the Cuban and Latin-American music".
 Among the activities developed by that cultural organization was the first performance in Cuba of the Six Metamorphoses after Ovid by Benjamin Britten, and the interpretation of L'Histoire du soldat by Igor Stravinsky.

 The death of Smith occurred in total isolation, when he was just 48 years old, probably induced by an untreated bronchial pneumonia; although it is also possible that it would be related to a marked physical decay produced by alcoholism.